harrymkt/nvgt-msgpack/README.md

 These int8 constants are used as the type code for known extension types, those types for which the library itself defines a conversion beyond ext objects.

 - `MP_EXT_TIMESTAMP`: The timestamp type as defined in the msgpack specification, storing seconds and nanoseconds since the unix epoch in 4, 8 or 12 bytes.
 See `mp_timestamp`.
+- `MP_EXT_VECTOR`: Msgpack serialization for the NVGT vector type defined by this library.
+The type code is 86, corresponding to the ASCII letter 'V'.
+The payload is the three floats concatenated in the order x y z in network byte order.

 # Functions
 The functions provided here are convenience methods that allow you to avoid having to manage encoder and decoder instances, should you know that you have the complete stream of data for decoding or the complete set of values for encoding beforehand.